We all know what an amazing marketing tool Instagram can be.

 Improve your chances of people noticing and engaging with your video by selecting a stand-out cover photo.
 Much like you’d spend time selecting the perfect photo for your feed, consider that when choosing your video cover photo.
 The more eye-catching and appealing it is, the more likely people will click on it.

 Focusing on your video’s visuals can sometimes divert attention from another important part: audio.
-Use sound to enhance your video and compliment your visuals and vibe.
-Adding music to video can be a breeze if you use the right online video editing tool (ahem, ahem).
+Add interesting audio to video to enhance your video and compliment your visuals and vibe.
+Adding music to video can be a breeze if you use the right video maker.
 Moreover, don’t forget to add captions to your video so people can enjoy it just as much with the sound off.

 We believe that words shape thoughts and inspire action.
 Promo's content team is fueled by the motivation to help you to transform your words and ideas into powerful videos that help you communicate better with your audience and grow your reach.